Pistonite/botw-ist/packages/manual/src/user/syntax.md

 - `amount` specifies the number of items.
 For example, the command above gets 3 Pot Lids.
   - When only specifying a single item, the amount can be omitted (<skyb>get pot-lid</skyb> is the same as <skyb>get 1 pot-lid</skyb>).
-    However, the amount is required for each item if there are multiple items in the same command
+  - However, the amount is required for each item if there are multiple items in the same command.
+For example <skyb>get apple banana</skyb> is invalid, and it must be <skyb>get 1 apple 1 banana</skyb>
+  - You can use `all` in some commands, see [below](#the-all-amount-specifier)
 - `name` is the item to get, which can be one of the following formats:
   - *By Identifier*: Multiple english words separated by `-` and `_`, for example
     <skyb> get 1 royal-claymore 1 trav-bow</skyb>.